Scientist Who Made Genetically Edited Babies Sentenced To 3 Years In Prison

 “This is a warning effect, signaling that there is a bottom line that cannot be broken.”

-The courts also disclosed that while Dr. He had claimed to only have genetically altered two babies — twin girls — a third child had been experimented on as well.
+The courts also disclosed that while Dr. He had claimed to have genetically altered only two babies — twin girls — a third child had been experimented on as well.

 The sentencing comes after Dr. He had spent close to a year in hiding after making his shocking proclamation of the genetically altered girls at a conference in Hong Kong.
-Though the researcher remained unapologetic of his controversial work, the announcement made him an outcast in the scientific community.
+Though the researcher remained unapologetic over his controversial work, the announcement made him an outcast in the scientific community.

 The Chinese medical community had been particularly harsh on Dr. He, claiming that he has cast scientific experiments from the Middle Kingdom in a dark light.

 However, though Dr. He might receive harsh words from his Chinese colleagues, the courts gave him one of the lighter sentences possible.
-He could have faced up to 10 years for “serious damage to the health of the victims” and instead was awarded the minimum of three.
+He could have faced up to 10 years for “serious damage to the health of the victims,” and instead was awarded the minimum of three.

 The idea of genetically altered humans is just one of the futuristic possibilities facing the scientific world.
-As previously reported by The Inquisitr, a similarly spooky and revolutionary invention is called “brain net.”
-It allows for scientists to link human brains to directly communicate and collaborate, but raises serious questions about self autonomy.
+As previously reported by The Inquisitr, a similarly spooky and revolutionary invention is called “BrainNet.”
+It allows for scientists to link human brains to directly communicate and collaborate but raises serious questions about self-autonomy.